Independent pre-tokenization decision support

 The verdict is derived from the Added Value profile and the internal consistency of the design (jurisdictions, investor scope, custody, venue, settlement, disclosure, and operating model).

-Typical outcomes include Go, Conditional Go, Borderline, or NoâGoâwith clear âconditions to proceedâ when relevant.
+Typical outcomes are Viable, Conditional Go, or Non-viable â with clear âconditions to proceedâ when relevant.

 Typically: asset type, jurisdictions, investor scope, legal wrapper, custody and venue assumptions, settlement/cashâleg approach, distribution thesis, and key constraints.